GI4-0/GI4.0-Library-Android/README.md

 ## Step 1

-Add the jitpack repository in your build.gradle or settings.gralde
+Add the jitpack repository in your build.gradle or settings.gradle

 ```groovy
 repositories {